-- 1. The Programme Director is responsible for ensuring the evaluation of the programme. - 2.
-The Programme Director will inform the Faculty Council and the Programme Committee of the method and frequency of the evaluation of the components of the curriculum. - 3.
-The Programme Director will inform the Programme Committee of the outcomes of the evaluation, the amendments made as a result of this and the effect of the actual amendments.
+1. The Programme Director is responsible for ensuring the evaluation of the programme.

+2. The Programme Director will inform the Faculty Council and the Programme Committee of the method and frequency of the evaluations of the components of the curriculum.

+3. The Programme Director will inform the Programme Committee of the outcomes of the evaluations, the measures taken to improve the curriculum and the effect of these measures.

-Section 2 Prior Education
+Section 2 Prior education